chainstack/wazuh-agent-docker/README.md

 # docker-wazuh-agent

-Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+Wazuh is a free open source security monitoring solution for threat detection, integrity monitoring, incident response and compliance.

 ## Description